aws-samples/aws-refarch-wordpress/README.md

 ##### Recommended OPcache Configuration Settings

 - Mount the EFS file system using the default Linux mount options identified in the [Amazon EFS User Guide](http://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-cmd-general.html).
-Please confirm that the following options are not used when mounting the EFS file system: actimeo=3 or acregmax=3 or acdirmax=3.
-These options generate significantly higher metadata operations by timing out the attribute caches more frequently.
+Changing some of the activating caching options from their defaults, like actimeo, acregmax, or acdirmax may generate significantly higher metadata operations by timing out the attribute caches more frequently.
+Careful testing is recommended if the defaults are not used.

-- Set the realpath_cache_size to atleast 512k.
-Also, please get the realpath_cache_size for your workload and make sure that it is less than 512k.
-You can do this by placing a php file (you can use any name – for example realpathcache.php) with the following contents in your WordPress directory and accessing.
-Please refresh the page multiple times before getting the final value:
+- Increase the size of realpath_cache_size.
+Setting it to 512k is a good start but finding out how much realpath cache you’re actually using will help you fine tune this setting and be more precise.
+To find out how much real path cache you’re actually using, place the following php code snippet in a php file (you can use any name – for example realpathcache.php) and place it in your WordPress directory.
+Open a browser and point to this php file.
+Refresh your page multiple times.
+The value being returned is the amount of memory in bytes realpath cache is using.
+Take note of the maximum value being returned after refreshing this page multiple times.
+This, plus a little headroom, should be the value of the realpath_cache_size setting.
 ```
 <?php
  print_r(realpath_cache_size());